HL7/cql/input/pages/05-languagesemantics.md

 </operand>
 ```

-In this example, the data type is specified as "[.id]#quick:Condition#", indicating that the result of the retrieve is a list of Condition instances.
-In addition, each instance must conform to the profile defined by the identifier "[.id]#qicore-condition#".
+In this example, the data type is specified as "<span class="id">quick:Condition</span>", indicating that the result of the retrieve is a list of Condition instances.
+In addition, each instance must conform to the profile defined by the identifier "<span class="id">qicore-condition</span>".

 To help communicate validity of an artifact for a specific use, this specification defines two conformance levels related to this use of templates: